Learn to fuel the gymnast for optimal performance and longevity in the sport.

 There is a high incidence of disordered eating and eating disorders, which leads to inadequate energy intake.
 However, one does not have to have disordered eating to be “unintentionally under fueling” and have the same physical effects as that of the female athlete triad.

-This is why the International Olympic Committee introduced the concept of RED-S in 2014.
+This is why the International Olympic Committee introduced the concept of REDS in 2014.

 It’s a way to describe the physical and psychological effects of inadequate energy intake on athletes.
 It creates the space to erase the previous limitations of females with disordered eating, amenorrhea, and stress fractures.
 After all, these are only a few of the symptoms of inadequate energy availability.